GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

     <tbody>
         <tr>
             <th scope="row">Advantage</th>
             <td>1.
-Single device; leverages the device TPM as the authenticator<br>2.
-Potentially more cost efficient as compared to a Roaming Authenticator.<br>3.
+Single device; leverages the device's TPM as the authenticator<br>2.
+Potentially more cost-efficient than a Roaming Authenticator.<br>3.
 Most organizations may already have compliant devices.</td>
             <td>1.
-Can be used across both devices and operating systems.<br>2.
+It can be used across both devices and operating systems.<br>2.
 Some also support PKI digital certificates.<br>3.
 Supports USB, NFC, and Bluetooth, if allowed by agency policy.</td>
         </tr>
         <tr>
             <th scope="row">Disadvantage</th>
             <td>1.
-Usually limited to single operating system environment (e.g, can not use an iPhone to authenticate to a Windows laptop).<br>2.
+Usually limited to a single operating system environment (e.g., can not use an iPhone to authenticate to a Windows laptop).<br>2.
 Requires a device with a supported TPM.<br>3.
-Potential for key compromise if the device is also compromised.</td>
+Potential for credential compromise if the device is also compromised.</td>
             <td>1.
 Added acquisition and tool cost.<br>2.
-Potential ease in losing or damaging a key.<br>3.
-Physical and logical credential lifecycle management activity such as tracking, replacing, and or renewing authenticators.</td>
+Loss and damage are potentially greater/more common than a device.<br>3.
+Physical and logical credential lifecycle management activities include tracking, replacing, and renewing security keys.</td>
         </tr>
   </tbody>
 </table>